melxx001/melxx001.github.io/_drafts/learning-es6.md

 ##### Examples
 {: .padding-top}

-> **Important**: At the time of this writing, I couldn't get the generator examples below to work in jsbin using the Babel preprocessor.
+> **Important**: At the time of this writing, I couldn't get the generator examples below to work in jsbin using the ES6/Babel preprocessor.
 >
 > I had to switch it to JavaScript and used the Chrome browser.
 You could paste these example in the Chrome console too.